- Details

 If we can find out the cause of the Jock Itch - and remove it - the Jock itch will heal naturally.
 Also - it will never come back.

-Most often - the cause of Jock Itch is a common fungal or yeast infection - or Yeast sensitivity.
+Most often - the cause of Jock Itch is a reaction to commonly ingested FOOD TOXINS.

 More about Jock Itch

-The jock itch known as candida albicans is common, and is generally suffered when the body's defences are slightly down - as with Gluten intolerance - or Dairy intolerance.
+The jock itch known as candida albicans is common, and is generally suffered when the body's defences are down - as with the presence of food toxins.
 Long-term untreated food intolerance puts undue stress on your body - leaving you vulnerable to infection (like candida) from a depressed immune system.

 Jock itch is obviously a male term and refers to the rash and accompanying itching associated with candida in the groin area of men.